Kurburis/bosnia_and_herzegovina_publications_extractor/README.md

 ## TODO

+- [ ] Fill out the columns of the publications retrived via Semantic Scholar using LLMs.
 - [ ] Improve normalization and detection of conferences.
 - [ ] Deduplication and validation of metadata.
 - [ ] Create a single library for frequently used functions and code cleaning.